albertthomas88/albertthomas88.github.io/_posts/2020-04-07-good-practices-random-number-generators.md

 print(random_vector)
 ```

 By using a fixed seed you always get the same results and by using `SeedSequence.spawn` you have an independent RNG for each of the iterations.
-Note that I also used the convenient `default_rng` function in `stochastic_function`.
+Note that I used the convenient `default_rng` function in `stochastic_function`.
+You can also see that the `SeedSequence` of the existing RNG is a private attribute.
+Accessing the `SeedSequence` might become easier in future versions of numpy (more information [here](https://github.com/numpy/numpy/issues/15322#issuecomment-626400433)).

 ## Resources